Overlrd/today-i-learned/spotify/add_playlist.md

 ### A python example

-An python mplementation of thath request :
+An python mplementation of that request :

 ```python
 import requests